 Depending on the needs of our families, location, and availability, we offer both Center-based and home-based care.

 Center-based programs take place at one of our seven locations in Oakland or Concord.
 Each Center offers a variety of schedules to meet family needs.
 Hours vary from part-day or full-day at the Center, according to parent’s needs and availability.
 Every Center serves children infant – 5 years old.

-Home-based services include home visits and socialization experiences for pregnant mothers, newborns and preschoolers.
+Home-based services include home visits and socialization experiences for pregnant mothers, newborns, and preschoolers.
 Home visits help to build a strong relationship between staff and families.
-Parents and staff develop an educational plan together for the child’s week, and staff support the parents in obtaining their own goals and accessing community resources.
+Parents and staff develop an educational plan together for the child’s week, and staff supports the parents in obtaining their own goals and accessing community resources.
 Home-based services include weekly playgroups with other children and families enrolled in the program at one of our Centers.

 All programs offer educational and early childhood development services, health and nutrition education, advocacy, social services and assistance with community resources.